pgillich/smart-things/README.md

-# smart-things
+# Smart Things
-Smart things is a project to make a Smart Home connecting to Internet of Things.
+Smart Things is a project to make a Smart Home connecting to Internet of Things.

 ## Concept
 Sensors/actuators --> WiFi microcontrollers --> IoT gateway --> IoT